JAVA in Non-Enterprise Custom Software Development,

 While the benefits of Java in the development of major custom applications are universally known, the advantages of using the technology to develop smaller-scaled apps have largely been overlooked.

-Startups and middle-sized businesses tend to opt for other technologies even though Java can provide similar capabilities in parallel with what can be better quality and better security.
+Startups and middle-sized businesses tend to opt for some other technologies, even though Java can provide similar capabilities in parallel with what can, often, be better quality and better security.

 Is Java software development worth considering as an option, if the app you have in mind is not an ERP whopper, or a giant Telco system?